American Shakespeare Center: American Shakespeare Center

-In 2023 the American Shakespeare Center will celebrate the 35th anniversary of the company.
+In 2023 the American Shakespeare Center celebrated the 35th anniversary of the company.
 In honor of the 400th anniversary of the first printing of Shakespeare's works all five of the Shakespeare plays in ASC's 2023 artistic year were published in the First Folio, including four which had never been published before.
 2023 will also include Eurydice by Sarah Ruhl, The Complete Works of William Shakespeare (Abridged) [Revised] (Again) by the Reduced Shakespeare Company, and A Christmas Carol by Charles Dickens.

 January 2024 the ASC announced veteran actor and director Vanessa Morosco would be joining the company as the new executive director.
 Chair of the board of trustees, Kim West said "Vanessa embodies the energy, hope and joy of our mission to illuminate the plays of Shakespeare and his contemporaries, both classical and modern.
 Her leadership as executive director will help to ensure that the lights in our beautiful theater continue to burn brightly."
 Morosco, when speaking of the theater states, "As the American Shakespeare Center, we share light, share ideas, share joy, and share community."
 The ASC's 2024 season included Shakespeare's Julius Caesar, A Midsummer Night's Dream, Macbeth, and The Merry Wives of Windsor.
 Additional titles included a new adaptation of Pride and Prejudice by playwright Emma Whipday, The Complete Works of William Shakespeare (Abridged) [Revised] (Again) by the Reduced Shakespeare Company, Dracula: A Comedy of Terrors by Gordon Greenberg and Steve Rosen.
 The company will perform A Christmas Carol by Charles Dickens in December to close out their performing year.